Yacoby/cs-large-practical/README.md

 This file is written using [Markdown](http://daringfireball.net/projects/markdown/).
-To convert it to html use [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter.
+While you can convert it to html using [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter it is intergrated with doxygen and apears as the main page of the doxygen documentation
-Or just keep reading.
-It is readable enough.

 Building
 ------------